 COPE Foundation / PO Box 1251 / Melville, NY 11747

 Almost 1 in 4 pregnancies end in some kind of loss.
 SHARE is a community dedicated to those who have experienced a tragic loss in of a baby during childbirth, pregnancy, or as an infant.
 The website offers service and support to parents, grandparents, siblings, and all family members.
-It is part of an active nationwide organization that aids parents with grief, but also is a main resource for professionals that give care to grieving families today.
+It is part of an active nationwide organization that aids parents with grief but also is the main resource for professionals that give care to grieving families today.
 SHARE also offers live online support groups, where users can chat with someone directly when they are in need.
 This is a private online support community that makes grieving parents a priority with many resources and other services that are not available elsewhere.

 To contact SHARE: